penao7/DevOps-with-Kubernetes/main_app/pingpong-app/README.md

 # PingPong-app

-Increases a counter on every GET request on '/' endpoint and stores the value into a PostgreSql database.
+Increases a counter on every GET request on '/' endpoint and stores the value into a [PostgreSQL](https://www.postgresql.org/) database.

 Connection to the database is made internally inside the cluster using headless service.